Politics Teacher

 Qualified Teacher Status (QTS)

-Experience teaching Politics at GCSE and A-Level
+Experience teaching Politics at secondary school level

 Passion for civic education